Studying abroad can be one of the most exciting and unforgettable experiences of your life.

 Spain has so much to offer for study abroad students!
 Spaniards are friendly and laid back, the cost of living is affordable, and there are plenty of beautiful places to visit no matter what your hobbies.
 The rich culture can easily be enjoyed wherever you choose to travel on your days off, including the Feria de Sevilla, Parc Guell in Barcelona, or el Prado and Paseo del Artes in Madrid.

 To be sure you’re attending the best program available, check out these Seville study abroad reviews.
-There are also plenty of internship opportunities as well.
+There are also plenty of internship opportunities in Seville.
 As an intern, you’ll get to experience the Spanish Siesta and long lunch breaks (who doesn’t like to enjoy a 3-hour break with friends and coworkers)?
-Check out Adelante Abroad for affordable summer and semester programs in Seville, as well as internships in Barcelona and Madrid.
+Adelante Abroad has many affordable summer and semester programs, as well as internships in Barcelona and Madrid.

 Not only does studying abroad look great on your resume, but it also serves as one of the greatest opportunities to help improve your language skills.
 In fact, it’s one of the main reasons students participate in study abroad programs – no other experience helps you develop unparalleled fluency in a foreign language.
 So now you have all the reasons you need to go abroad!
 Enjoy your trip and let us know which location you chose in the comments section below!